egel-lang/egel/README.md

 CMake files are provided for both models, select the one you want to use and rename either to `CMakeLists.txt`.

+A static build cmake script based of the vendor model is also provided.

 After that the interpreter is made with `cmake` in the standard manner.
 Run the following commands on a Linux system.